DominikN/nginx-reverse-proxy-docker/vps-dns/readme.md

-# RUN THIS ON YOUR LAPTOP / RASPBERRY PI
+# RUN THIS ON VPS

 ## create `.env` file